 Because you are uncomfortable you keep procrastinating talks but it won’t cut it.
 Need to talk about having kids?
 Do it now.
 Don’t just let it hang in the air.

-Senior Consultant Psychologist Dr Prashant Bhimani says, “Improving communication would mean you better your problem solving skills, get better at anger management and deal with your differences constructively.
+Senior Consultant Psychologist Dr. Prashant Bhimani says, “Improving communication would mean you better your problem-solving skills, get better at anger management and deal with your differences constructively.
 You should learn how to talk tactfully and listen well.”

 Like really listen.
 Listen to your wife while she is getting her hair done.
 Don’t tune out the rant about her boss.
 You don’t need to offer any advice, all you have to do is listen.

-Dr Bhimani further says, “To foster a healthy relationship, one needs to be attentive, curious and eager to listen to one’s partner.
+Dr. Bhimani further says, “To foster a healthy relationship, one needs to be attentive, curious, and eager to listen to one’s partner.
 A relationship becomes unhealthy when there is a breakdown of communication.
 You need to hone your listening skills.”

-9. Listen and understand
+9. Mutual understand